That dollar amount results from a 35.9% increase from $312.1 billion five years earlier during 2020.

 Trade Partners Driving Spain’s Biggest Deficits

-Spain incurred an overall -$75 billion trade deficit for 2022.
-That negative trade balance represents a 117.4% expansion from the -$34.5 billion in red ink one year earlier in 2021.
+Spain incurred an overall -US$47.6 billion trade deficit for 2024.
+That negative trade balance represents a -2.6% reduction from the -$48.9 billion in red ink one year earlier in 2023.

 As defined by Investopedia, a country whose total value of all imported goods is higher than its value of all exports is said to have a negative trade balance or deficit.
 It would be unrealistic for any exporting nation to expect across-the-board positive trade balances with all its importing partners.
 Similarly, that export country doesn’t necessarily post a negative trade balance with each individual partner with which it exchanges exports and imports.